myanmar - mediation, mitigation, peacebuilding

 Peace Journey

-She said that conflicts between the military and armed ethnic groups in the past were based on the hopes and political aspirations of the armed ethnic organisations.
-However, the current state of conflict is different from previous ones.
-It is now perceived as a nationwide political conflict.
-Relevant organisations are currently conducting informal meetings and negotiations among themselves.
+Reflecting on the conflict, she said that conflicts between the military and armed ethnic groups in the past were based on the hopes and political aspirations of the armed ethnic organisations.
+However, the current state of conflict is different, it is now perceived as a nationwide political conflict.
+Relevant organisations are currently conducting informal meetings and negotiations among themselves in trying to resolve the conflict.

-She has facilitated negotiations for a woman who was a victim of sexual violence.
+Through JMC, she acted as a mediator between armed groups and the military, successfully reducing tensions in conflicts.
+However, from the list of cases she mediated, she mentioned one particular case.
+It was when she has facilitated negotiations for a woman who was a survivor of sexual violence.
 The incident involved a woman from the Kyaikmaraw township in Mon State.
 She was living with a soldier from an army unit under the South Eastern Command, but her partner refused to take responsibility.
-The victim reached out to her for assistance.
-Naw Sah Htoo worked with senior members of the relevant organisation and finally resolved the issue.
-Through JMC, she acted as a mediator between armed groups and the military, successfully reducing conflict tensions.
+The survivor reached out to her for assistance.
+Ms. Naw Sah Htoo worked with the senior members of the relevant organisation and finally resolved the issue.

 Success Stories